 It's important to regularly remove plaque and food deposits from your dentures.

-Clean your dentures as often as you would normal teeth (at least twice a day: every morning and night).
+Clean your dentures as often as you would normally clean your teeth (at least twice a day, every morning and night).

 You should:

-• soak them in a fizzy solution of denture-cleaning tablets to remove stains and bacteria (follow the manufacturer's instructions)
+- soak your dentures every day in a denture-cleaning solution to remove stains and bacteria (follow the manufacturer's instructions)

 Dentures may break if you drop them, so you should clean them over a bowl or sink filled with water, or something soft like a folded towel.

-Find more information on denture cleaning, on the Oral Health Foundation website.
+Find out more about cleaning your dentures on the Oral Health Foundation website

 Eating with dentures